Phase 1: Foundation (Weeks 1-2)

 3 questions answered

 Three days per week (full-body) is optimal for beginners.
 After 4-6 weeks, transitioning to 4 days with an upper/lower split allows more volume per muscle group.
-Schoenfeld et al. (2016, PMID 27102172) found that training each muscle group twice per week may be superior for hypertrophy compared to once weekly.
+Schoenfeld et al. (2016, PMID 27102172) found that training each muscle group twice per week may be superior for hypertrophy compared.

 Phases 1-2 require no equipment.
 Phases 3-4 benefit from a pull-up bar for optimal back development.
 All pushing, squatting, and core exercises are fully equipment-free throughout the program.